leangjia/blender_docs/manual/editors/file_browser.rst

 Delete Files :kbd:`Delete`, :kbd:`X`
    Delete the currently selected files.
-Rename :kbd:`Ctrl-LMB`
+Rename :kbd:`F2`
-   Can be used on a file or directory to rename it.
+   Change the name for the currently selected file or directory.

 .. warning::